Re-Volt-America/RVA-Points/README.md

   - requests
   - packaging
   - PyInstaller (we use it for dist)
-- We suggest the usage of venv & pip for development & dependency management.
+- We suggest using venv & pip for development & dependency management.
 (In case of Apple Silicon use conda)